Wild West Coast of Quiberon Peninsula, Brittany France

 Plage Port Bara

-Trails on the cliffs go through high dunes and lead to our final place of the day, Arche De Port Blanc Roche Percée (Port Blanc Arch Pierced Rock)
+Trails along the cliffs wind through towering dunes, guiding us to our ultimate destination of the day—the Arche De Port Blanc Roche Percée (Port Blanc Arch Pierced Rock).

 Port Bara beach, a secluded beach encircled by jagged cliffs near Kergroix, Quiberon Peninsular